klangs34/weather-dashboard/README.md

 # Technology
 This app uses the JQuery library to make an Ajax call to the weather api using the city input by the user.

+## Installation
+1. Fork the respository
+1. Use git clone from the CLI to clone the remote repository